Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 You can bring something to eat with you or go back to town, which is basically at the end of the path, and eat something in one of the local restaurants.

-INSIDER TIPS – In Flamingo road there is a small kiosk which is a private house with the best empanadas. 🙂
+INSIDER TIPS – On Flamingo Road, there is a small kiosk that is a private house with the best empanadas. 🙂

-If you are not tired, around 4.00 pm you can walk to the Tortuguero.
+If you are not tired, around 4.00 pm, you can walk to Tortuguero.

 It’s most likely to see them around that time or on your way back, around 5 pm.